Locally loop algebras and locally affine Lie algebras: Locally Lie -tori

 \end{lemma}

-\proof Since $S=S_\mu$ for a short root $\mu$ generates $G$, it is easy to check that $\mathcal L_{\Delta'}$ is a Lie $G$-torus.
-Hence the statement is true since $\Delta$ is a directed union of finite irreducible full subsystems containing a short root (see \cite[3.15 (b) and the proof]{LN2}).
-The second statement follows from the fact that $G$ is a directed union of finitely generated subgroups.
+\proof Since $S=S_\mu$ generates $G$ for a short root $\mu$ by \eqref{shortbig}, then it is easy to check that $\mathcal L_{\Delta'}$ is a Lie $G$-torus.
+Hence, the statement is true since $\Delta$ is a directed union of finite irreducible full subsystems that contain a short root (see \cite[3.15 (b) and the proof]{LN2}).
+The second statement follows from the fact that $G$ is a directed union of finitely generated subgroups, and the fact that a finitely generated torsion-free abelian group is free.